 If there’s one thing about your website that needs attention, it’s that it is essential to have a fast website loading speed.
 You will not only provide a bad user experience if you load your site slowly, but you will also lower the site’s rank on search engines.

 Fortunately, it doesn’t take much more work for you to improve your site speed.
 The benefits that you receive from enhancing the loading speed of your site are worthwhile and allow more visitors to appreciate its content.

 You can’t fix something you’re not sure what the cause is yet.
-First is to determine what’s causing the slow load.
+The first is to determine what’s causing the slow load.
+This will include checking the internet connection and DNS issue before inspecting the website itself.
 You can check out these two tools to test out your website speed: